 How is Malaria treated

 Simple or uncomplicated malaria may be treated with oral medications.
 Artemisinin in combination with other antimalarials is about 90% effective when used to treat uncomplicated malaria.
 Artemether-lumefantrine (six-dose regimen) is more effective than the artemether-lumefantrine (four-dose regimen) or other regimens not containing artemisinin derivatives in treating falciparum malaria.
 Another recommended combination is dihydroartemisinin and piperaquine.
-There is limited safety data on the antimalarial drugs in pregnancy.
+There is limited safety data on the use of antimalarial drugs during pregnancy.

 Severe and complicated malaria are almost always caused by infection with P. falciparum.
 Parenteral artesunate is superior to quinine in both children and adults.
 Artemisinin derivatives (artemether and arteether) were as efficacious as quinine in the treatment of cerebral malaria in children.